CiscoDevNet/terraform-provider-fmc/docs/resources/device_vtep_policy.md

 page_title: "fmc_device_vtep_policy Resource - terraform-provider-fmc"
 subcategory: "Devices"
 description: |-
   This resource can manage the Device VTEP Policy.
-Practicioners should ensure only one resource fmc_device_vtep_policy exists for a single fmc_device, because the FMC API responds with the same single UUID for every request to create a new VTEP Policy on the same Device.
+Practicioners should ensure only one resource fmc_device_vtep_policy exists for a single fmc_device, because the FMC API responds with the same single Id for every request to create a new VTEP Policy on the same Device.
 Thus multiple resources per Device would unexpectedly overwrite the same set of settings.
 ---

 # fmc_device_vtep_policy (Resource)

 This resource can manage the Device VTEP Policy.
-Practicioners should ensure only one resource `fmc_device_vtep_policy` exists for a single `fmc_device`, because the FMC API responds with the same single UUID for every request to create a new VTEP Policy on the same Device.
+Practicioners should ensure only one resource `fmc_device_vtep_policy` exists for a single `fmc_device`, because the FMC API responds with the same single Id for every request to create a new VTEP Policy on the same Device.
 Thus multiple resources per Device would unexpectedly overwrite the same set of settings.

 ## Example Usage